-This post “Top 5 Caribbean Owned Natural Hair Brands” is not sponsored, but contain some affiliate links.
+This post “Afro Caribbean Natural Hair Brands You Should Know” is not sponsored but contains affiliate links.
 For more information on the sponsored post and/or affiliate link policy, please click here.

 This week I celebrated the sixth year of my natural hair journey.
-While it was a struggle to find staple products in the beginning, trial and error allowed me to learn about many black-owned and Caribbean natural hair products that have developed through the years of the natural hair movement.
-Celebrating Caribbean American Heritage month AND my natural hair journey, here are five Caribbean American natural hair brands.
+While it was a struggle to find staple products in the beginning, trial, and error allowed me to learn about many popular natural hair brands by black business owners.
+A lot of them are Afro Caribbean Natural Hair products.

 Karen’s Body Beautiful

-Founded by a Brooklyn-native with Guyanese roots, Karen’s Body Beautiful started with Karen Tappin producing products in her kitchen.
+Founded by a Brooklyn native with Guyanese roots, Karen’s Body Beautiful started with Karen Tappin producing products in her kitchen.
 What started as a home-based business expanded into a full natural hair and skincare brand.
-Falling for the Butter Love for my 4a hair and dry skin, Karen’s Body Beautiful was also one of the first Caribbean natural hair brands available in Target Stores.

 Tropic Isle Living

-If you’ve been natural for over 5 years, I’m pretty sure you’ve heard of Rochelle Alikay Graham-Campbell of Alikay Naturals.
+If you’ve been natural for over 5 years, I’m pretty sure you’ve heard of Jamaican-American Rochelle Alikay Graham-Campbell of Alikay Naturals.
 Rochelle also created the L.O.C. (leave-in, oil, cream) method many naturals use in their hair regimen.
-The Alikay Naturals Lemon Grass Leave-in Conditioner has been a personal favorite for refreshing my crochet braids.

 Bel Nouvo Beauty